Brainy-one/betway-android-/STORE-LISTING.md

 ## 📄 Full Description (10,000 char limit)

 ```
-Betway Focus Timer is a powerful Pomodoro technique timer designed to boost your productivity and help you focus on what matters.
+Batway Focus Timer is a powerful Pomodoro technique timer designed to boost your productivity and help you focus on what matters.
 Whether you're studying, working, coding, or managing tasks, this focus timer helps you maintain concentration with proven time management methods.

 FOCUS TIMER & POMODORO TECHNIQUE
 Use the classic Pomodoro method: work in focused 25-minute sessions followed by short breaks.
 The timer automatically switches between focus time and break time, helping you maintain peak productivity without burnout.
 Customize focus duration, short breaks, and long breaks to match your workflow.